-SRP1 SRP0 /WP Status Register Description 0 0 Х Software Protection /WP pin has no control.
+SRL SRP /WP Status Register Description 0 0 х Software Protection /WP pin has no control.
 The Status register can be written to after a Write Enable instruction, WEL=1.
 [Factory Default] 0 1 0 Hardware Protected When /WP pin is low the Status Register locked and cannot be written to.
 0 1 1 Hardware Unprotected When /WP pin is high the Status register is unlocked and can be written to after a Write Enable instruction, WEL=1.
-1 0 Х Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
-(1) 1 1 Х One Time Program (2) Status Register is permanently protected and cannot be written to.
+1 х Х Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
+(1) 1 Х х One Time Program (2) Status Register is permanently protected and cannot be written to.(enabled by adding prefix command AAh, 55h,refer to the follow waveform)

-- 1. When SRP1, SRP0 = (1, 0), a power-down, power-up cycle will change SRP1, SRP0 to (0, 0) state. - 2.
-This feature is available upon special order.
-Please contact XMC for details.
+- 1. When SRL =1, a power-down, power-up cycle will change SRL =0 state. - 2.
+Please contact XMC for details regarding the special instruction sequence.